Soft Clustering with Gaussian Mixture Models

 Overlapping Clusters

-How might we model society as a mixture of poor and rich, when viewed in terms of the single feature age?
+How might we model such a population in terms of the single feature age?

 Code